TheLeonsver1/bevy_common/README.md

 ## License

-BevyCommon is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+BevyCommon is primarily distributed under the terms of either the MIT license or the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE), [LICENSE-MIT](LICENSE-MIT), and
 [COPYRIGHT](COPYRIGHT) for details.